2015–2016 New Zealand flag referendums: First referendum

 If the New Zealand flag changes, which flag would you prefer?

 The first referendum started on 20 November 2015 with voting closing three weeks later on 11 December 2015.
-Using the preferential voting system, it asked voters to rank the five shortlisted flag alternatives in order of preference.
-The most popular design would contend with the current national flag in the second referendum.
+It used the preferential voting system.
+It asked voters to rank the five shortlisted flag alternatives in order of preference.
+The winner under the IRV method would contend with the current national flag in a second referendum.

 Opponents of flag change encouraged members of the public to abstain from voting, render the voting paper invalid or strategically vote for the worst alternative flag as a protest.

 Results

 Preliminary results were released on the night of 11 December; official results were declared on 15 December.
-Voters ranked Kyle Lockwood's Silver Fern (Black, White and Blue) design as the most preferred out of the five options.
+A majority of voters gave higher preferences for Kyle Lockwood's Silver Fern (Black, White and Blue) design than for any of the four other options.

 Non-transferable votes include voting papers that were not able to be transferred, as all of the preferences given had been exhausted.
 Informal votes include voting papers in which the voter had not clearly indicated their first preference.
 Invalid votes include voting papers that were unreadable or cancelled.

 The added work of calculating results for individual electorates under preferential voting made no vote breakdown by electorate be available.

 Second referendum

 What is your choice for the New Zealand flag?

 The second referendum started on 3 March 2016 with voting closing three weeks later on 24 March 2016.
-It asks voters to choose between the existing New Zealand Flag and the preferred alternative design selected in the first referendum.
+It asked voters to choose between the existing New Zealand flag and the preferred alternative design selected in the first referendum.